 Setting up Connection with Your Phone App

-- If the app is not installed you can download and install from Microsoft Store.
+- On your computer, ‘Phone Link’ app is preinstalled in Windows 10/11 but in case it is missing, you can download and install the app from Microsoft Store.

 Final Words

-Most people use both an Android Phone and a Windows PC.
-While the phone allows you to continue with your task on the go, you may need to transfer some files to either device to pick up things from where you left.
-You can use one of the above methods to access, transfer files between your Smartphone and Windows PC, and continue your operations seamlessly on either device.
+Most of us use both Android smartphone and Windows laptop/desktop.
+While the phone allows you to continue with your task on the go, you may need to transfer some files between devices to pick up things from where you left.
+You can use the first two methods to transfer files between your smartphone and Windows PC.
+Though Phone Link app helps to access notifications, messages and calls, you can also drag/drop files between devices on supported Android devices like Samsung, Microsoft Duo and HONOR.

 Leave a Reply